Student Performing Company of Pofahl Studios

 The Mission of the Next Generation is to enrich the lives of youth and teens by providing them with supplemental choreography and instruction.
 Provide them the opportunity to perform in a variety of settings - growing in them a love for dance.
 Provide students the opportunity to create work and see that work performed.
 To provide the opportunity to explore the infinite possibilities of human expression….thus enhancing and supporting the arts.

 THE NEXT GENERATION is the School’s student performing group.
 Ranging in age from 8 to 18, the group performs a wide range of dance forms including classical and contemporary ballet, hip-hop, classical jazz and musical theatre dance choreographed by Pofahl faculty, DANB members and guest artists from all over the world.
-The group performs at Downtown Festival, Spring Arts Festival, Spot Light On Youth, March for Babies and for other social service agencies.
+The group performs at Downtown Festival, Spring Arts Festival, Grove Street events and for other social service agencies.

-The group presents two productions – Choreographic Showcase and Spring Concert
+The group presents two productions – Fall Showcase and Mother's Day Concert

 as well as performances at senior facilities, nursing homes and schools.